Yanuca

 Yanuca (/fj/, also known as Yanutha in English) is an inhabited coral island in Fiji.
 It is administratively part of Serua province.
 The island has a land area of 1.5 km2 and reaches a maximum elevation of 100 m.

-It is characterized by white sandy beaches and lush vegetation, and is now a camping site.
+Yanuca is characterized by white sandy beaches and lush vegetation, and is now a camping site.
 To the east is the island of Beqa.